Facebook How To Tell If Someone Blocked You

 3. Messaging Mystery

 Attempting to send a message is another way to check.
 If you try to message the person and the message doesn’t go through, or if you receive an error message, it could mean you've been blocked.
-Typically, when you send a message to someone who has blocked you, Facebook won't deliver the message, and you won't receive a delivery receipt.
-However, this can sometimes be due to other issues, such as a temporary glitch or the person having deactivated their account, so it's not a definitive sign on its own.
+That's why typically, when you send a message to someone who has blocked you, Facebook won't deliver the message, and you won't receive a delivery receipt.
+Still, this can sometimes be due to other issues, such as a temporary glitch or the person having deactivated their account, so it's not a definitive sign on its own.

 4. The Vanishing Tag